 A core role for the GOsC is ensuring the protection of the public and our independent Fitness to Practise panels are critical in achieving this.
-The composition of those panels is of particular importance and we are keen to ensure we attract applicants who can bring a range of transferrable skills and appropriate experience to our work.
+The composition of those panels is of real importance and we are keen to ensure we attract applicants who bring a range of skills and relevant experience to our work.

-The GOsC has a proud history of high performance, meeting the Standards of Good Regulation, as assessed by the Professional Standards Authority for Health and Social Care, for thirteen consecutive years.
-We believe this reflects our collaborative and innovative approach to regulation, built upon a foundation of good governance, and we want to ensure we continue to further enhance our performance.
+The GOsC has a proud history of high performance, as assessed by the Professional Standards Authority for Health and Social Care.
+We believe this reflects our diligent and thoughtful regulation.
+We aim for continuous improvement in our work, and we try to collaborate thoughtfully with our external stakeholders.

-Through this recruitment exercise, we will be looking for candidates who can contribute to our ongoing development, ensuring that our fitness to practise procedures remain at the forefront of regulatory innovation and that at all times our procedures remain robust, independent and fair.
+Through this recruitment exercise, we will be looking for candidates who can contribute to our ongoing development, ensuring that our fitness to practise procedures remain at the forefront of regulatory innovation, whilst always remaining robust, independent and fair.